-I am currently seeking an agent for my two magical realism novels for adults: The Skin of a Selkie and The Wintering Place.
+I am currently seeking an agent for my two speculative fiction novels for adults: The Skin of a Selkie and The Wintering Place.
 The Wintering Place was longlisted for the 2019 Mslexia novel competition and the 2018 Lucy Cavendish Fiction Prize.

 My short stories have been published as follows: